cylnlp/cylnlp.github.io/_pages/supervision.md

 *  -->

-Previous Students
+Students/Mentees
 -----------------
+I am fortunate to work/have worked with a number of amazing students, with many of whom have progressed to D.Phil. programmes at world-leading institutes.

+Current Students

+* Pingchuan Maestro Yan (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on meta-evaluation of LLMs for MT.
+Undergraduate at University College London [2022 - present])

+Past Students

 * <a href="https://www.linkedin.com/in/shiduo-qian-a59261131/?original_referer=https%3A%2F%2Fwww%2Egoogle%2Ecom%2F&originalSubdomain=ca" style="color: rgb(203, 157, 255);">Shiduo Qian</a> (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2020 - 2021], working on dialogue summarisation and financial data analysis.
 Undergraduate and postgraduate at Imperial College London [2017 - 2021].
 Now Modeling/Forecasting Senior Analyst at TD Bank.
 Incoming M.Sc. student at Georgia Institute of Technology)

 * <a href="https://chenllliang.github.io/about/"   style="color: rgb(203, 157, 255);">Liang Chen</a> (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2020 - 2021], working on dialogue summarisation.
 Undergraduate at Jinlin University [2018 - 2022].
 Now D.Phil. student at Peking University)

 * <a href="https://cyber-e-j.github.io/"   style="color: rgb(203, 157, 255);">Yijie Zhou</a> (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2022 - 2023], working on cross-lingual dialogue summarisation.
 Undergraduate at Zhejiang University [2020 - 2024].
 Incoming D.Phil. student at University of Cambridge)

-* Pingchuan Maestro Yan (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on meta-evaluation of LLMs for MT.
-Undergraduate at University College London [2022 - present])

 * Yinghao Yang (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on evaluating LLMs.
 Undergraduate at Westlake University [2022 - present])